 7. Perform such functions as the President assigns in carrying out the purposes and policies of the Academic Senate Board.

-8.7 Duties and Responsibilities of Immediate Past President
+8.7 Duties and Responsibilities of Immediate Past Elected Officers

 A. Serve for one year as advisor to the Executive Committee and the Academic Senate Board in any capacity that the Executive Committee determines is appropriate.